chishtil1730/Planarity/readme.md

 ### 🧊 Dual-Mode Visualization
 * **2D Isometric Mode**: Uses CSS3 transforms to render the page as a stack of "tilted cards" for quick logical debugging.
 * **3D WebGL Mode**: A full-scale Three.js environment that "explodes" the DOM into a Cartesian space, perfect for deep architectural audits.
+Allows users to navigate through the issue easily if it is something that's easily visible when imagined